Husky110/StableCompanion/README.md

   There are some "rules" you should follow when using StableCompanion.
 Here they are:
 - SC is meant to run on your local machine!
 That is the reason why I've removed any login- and logout-resources and there is no password.
 If you want to run SC on a server or in a LAN with multiple people having access - create a new .htpasswd-file within the /src-directory and whenever you need to run `docker compose build`, run it like this: `docker compose build --build-arg PASSNGINX="1"`.
 - Do NOT rename files within the checkpoints-, loras- or embedding-directory (that also includes changing file-extensions)!
 SC will detect them as "new" files which will lead to duplicates in the database!
 There is a feature in SC for doing that!
 - SC does create the folders "sd" and "xl" inside your checkpoint-, lora- and embedding-volumes.
-This is done to provide a file-separation for regular models and Xl-stuff.
+This is done to provide a file-separation for regular models and XL-stuff.
 That behaviour might lead to confusing lists inside A1111 or whatever you are using.
 - When you import a checkpoint, lora, or embedding from CivitAI - SC will try to keep the original-filename.
 If the model-uploader gave the same filename multiple times, SC will append the current timestamp to the filename.
 This might change prompting behavior!
 - Within each folder (checkpoints, loras, embeddings) you can create a directory with the name "no_scan" - StableCompanion scans your files recursively, but EXPLICITLY ignores that directory.
 In there you can put all your files that are still in training or should not be used by StableCompanion at all.
 - All requests against the CivitAI-API are beeing cached for one hour or until the container is restarted.
 I just try to play nice here - so please follow suit.
 If you wanna look for updates - there are buttons for that you can hit once every hour.
 - RTFM and READ THE TEXTS ON SCREEN!
 I've tried to make you aware of what is happening in every step, so please read what is on screen and make conscious clicks. :)
 - When you do some multistep-process and click on "Submit" it can seem that nothing happens.
 Just wait a bit!
-I had to do some wizardry to get the UI I wanted, but it is not very responsive in some instances. :)
+I had to do some wizardry to get the UI I wanted, but it is not very responsive in some instances. :) When you think "There is really nothing happening for the last 10 seconds..." - click it again.
 - Sometimes, when you download multiple files at once (max.
 5) it's possible that they show up as 100%-done in the downloads tab on the first seconds of downloading.
 This is due to a bug in Aria2.
 Just wait a bit (10 seconds) if you are unsure.

 ## PAQ